Can you accept the behaviors of those you love? If not, are you still in the relationship?

-The following is a transcript for this episode.
-Scroll down to the bottom to comment:
+The following is a loose transcript for this episode.

 When I was 23, I met a girl at an apartment complex.
 Back then, I skated around the complex on my rollerblades.
 Every now and then, I saw this girl coming and going.
 And one day we talked.